 How does a gap influence plate fixation?

-A gap changes the loading and deformation of the plate and alters plate-bone construct stiffness.
-As explained before, with no bone contact a load shielding construct is achieved where the entire load is absorbed by the plate. thus increasing the risk of plate fatigue failure.
-The size of the gap is related to the magnitude of deformation: greater gaps without any bone contact allow more fracture angulation and thus high plate deformation.
-For a given gap size. the presence of intercalated bone fragments (ie, comminution, callus) that reduce the maximum possible angulation will reduce plate deformation.
+The main influence a gap has is that it changes the loading and deformation of the plate and alters plate-bone construct stiffness.
+As explained before, with no bone contact a load shielding construct is achieved where the entire load is absorbed by the plate, thus increasing the risk of plate fatigue failure.
+The size of the gap is related to the magnitude of deformation; greater gaps without any bone contact allow more fracture angulation and thus high plate deformation.
+For a given gap size, the presence of intercalated bone fragments (ie, comminution, callus) that reduce the maximum possible angulation will reduce plate deformation.
 But even small gaps can produce high stress concentration and plate deformation, depending on the span width.
 With simple fracture patterns, if no compression is achieved and a small gap is left, the distance between the inner screws (the span width) defines the loading of the plate.
-Screws close to the gap will allow for a short segment of the plate to be loaded with stress concentration in that area and high plate deformation.
+Screws close to the gap will allow for a short segment of the plate to be loaded with stress concentration in that area and high plate deformation

 What is load sharing?
-Is there any load sharing with plate fixation and if so, under which conditions?
+Is there any load sharing with plate fixation and if so, under what condition?

 Load sharing means that when a bone with an implant is loaded, the load passes through both the implant and the bone.
 Load sharing can only happen in plate fixation when there is contact between the bone fragments.
 For example, if a load is applied onto the bone-plate construct so that the plate is put under tension, the compression forces will be handled by the bone while the tension forces will be controlled by the plate.
 If there is no stable bone contact between the fragments (there is a gap or severe comminution), no load sharing will occur and the entire load will pass through the plate (load shielding).
 Depending on the fracture pattern and the type of reduction and/or fixation technique that is used, a load sharing or load shielding construct can be achieved.
-Load shielding is not necessarily a good or a bad thing; it can be both depending on the personality and needs of each fracture.
+Load shielding is not necessarily a good or a bad thing: it can be both depending on the personality and needs of each fracture.

 Please check the back of all three cards for station H for a complete set of FAQs for this station.

-STATION Mechanics of plate fixation Stiffness of plate fixation
+Mechanics of plate fixation

+Stiffness of plate fixation

 Test bending stiffness of plate-bone models under different bending directions or plate positions

 - 1 Plate on tension side

 - 2 Plate in lateral position

 - 3 Plate on compression side

-Learning objectives

-- Explain principle of load sharing between implant and bone

-- Identify influence of a fracture gap on stiffness of fixation and on plate loading

-- Explain the influence of the bending direction on the load sharing of the plate-bone composite construct
+- Explain principle of load sharing between implant and bone - Identify influence of a fracture gap on stiffness of fixation and on plate loading - Explain the influence of the bending direction on the load sharing of the plate-bone composite construct

-Take-home message

 To share load, an implant must be attached to the tension side of the bone

-Internal fixation without gap Internal fix Bending of plate-bone construct; different Internal fix bending directions 1 No load shate 1 Load 1 No load sharing Internal fix 2 Partial load Internal fix sharing Internal fix Internal fix No load shate 2 No load Sharing
+Internal fixation without gap

+Bending of plate-bone construct; different bending directions

+1 Load sharing

 Internal fixation with large gap

 No load sharing for all bending directions

+2 Partial load sharing